History of the

 - Provide members with the opportunity to advocate for implementation of policies through inclusion in national and international laws and frameworks;

 - Collaborate with relevant partners in the implementation of objectives related to human rights and peace.

-Peace: SCORP understands peace as both the absence of conflict (negative peace), and the presence of equality and harmony (positive peace).
+SCORP understands peace as both the absence of conflict (negative peace) and the presence of equality and harmony (positive peace).

-- Refugees: In spite of our name change, the work to support refugees and other displaced persons remain a priority within SCORP.
-In 2014, there were 59 million displaced persons globally, and they face no less challenges than 30 years ago.
+In spite of our name change, the work to support refugees and other displaced persons remains a priority within SCORP.
+In 2014, there were 59 million displaced persons globally, and they face no fewer challenges than 30 years ago.

-- Human Rights and Ethics: All of our activities are founded on the Human Rights, but we also try to teach these to other people – children, medical students, general public – as well as to incorporate them in Medical Education and our profession.
+All of our activities are founded on the Human Rights, but we also try to teach these to other people – children, medical students, the general public – as well as to incorporate them in Medical Education and our profession.

-- Disasters: When a disaster strikes, may it be man-made or natural, the affected population tend to become deprived of basic human rights such as food, water and shelter.
+When a disaster strikes, may it be man-made or natural, the affected population tend to become deprived of basic human rights such as food, water, and shelter.
 This causes suffering that can be alleviated and in some cases prevented.

 Examples of recent achievements